 Sam’s Club Call-In Policy

-Keep in mind, showing up late and leaving early also add penalties.
+Keep in mind, showing up late and leaving early will also add penalties.
 If you arrive less than two hours late or leave less than two hours early, you’ll accrue half a point.
 If you arrive more than two hours late or leave more than two hours early, you’ll accrue one point.

-When using PTO for a sick day, you’ll need to contact your manager as soon as possible and follow your store’s policy for reporting an unplanned absence — but, by using your PTO, you won’t accrue any penalty points and you will still get paid.
+When using PTO for a sick day, you’ll need to contact your manager as soon as possible and follow your store’s policy for reporting an unplanned absence — but, by using your PTO, you won’t accrue any penalty points, and you will still get paid.

 For more information on Walmart’s employment policies, see our article about Walmart’s rehire policies after termination.